-Clint Severson, Non-executive director, joined the board of Trinity Biotech in November 2008 as a non-executive director.
-Mr Severson served as Chairman and CEO of Abaxis Inc. from June, 1996 to August, 2018, a NASDAQ traded diagnostics company based in Union City, California.
-From February 1989 to May 1996, Mr Severson served as President and Chief Executive Officer of MAST Immunosystems, Inc., a privately-held medical diagnostic company and to date he has accumulated over 40 years experience in the medical diagnostics industry.
-Mr Severson is also on the board of Cutera.
+Clint Severson, Non-Executive director, joined the board of Trinity Biotech in November 2008 as a non-executive director.
+Mr. Severson served as Chairman and CEO of Abaxis Inc. from June, 1996 to August, 2018, a NASDAQ traded diagnostics company based in Union City, California.
+From February 1989 to May 1996, Mr. Severson served as President and Chief Executive Officer of MAST Immunosystems, Inc., a privately-held medical diagnostic company and to date he has accumulated over 40 years of experience in the medical diagnostics industry.
+Mr Severson is also on the board of Cutera, a provider of laser, light and other energy-based aesthetic systems for medical practitioners worldwide.

-James D. Merselis, Non-executive director, joined the board of Trinity Biotech in February 2009.
-He is currently a Co-Founder and Managing Director of Synchrony Bio LLC, a newly formed healthcare-focused venture investment fund based in St. Louis, MO.
-He is also a non-executive director for the following companies: Kypha Inc., a St. Louis, Missouri based diagnostic company focused on Complement assays in the diagnosis and management of patients with inflammatory diseases; Geneoscopy, a St. Louis, Missouri based company developing next generation diagnostics that leverage the power of RNA to better prevent, detect, and treat gastrointestinal disease; and Abram Scientific Inc., a coagulation diagnostics company located in Palo Alto, California.
-Mr. Merselis has more than forty years experience in healthcare, including twenty-two years at Boehringer Mannheim Diagnostics (now Roche Diagnostics).
+James D. Merselis, Non-Executive director, joined the board of Trinity Biotech in February 2009.
+He is currently a Co-Founder and Managing Director of Synchrony Bio LLC, a healthcare-focused venture investment fund based in St. Louis, MO.
+He is also a non-executive director for the following companies: Kypha Inc., a St. Louis, Missouri based diagnostic company focused on Complement assays in the diagnosis and management of patients with inflammatory diseases; Geneoscopy, a St. Louis, Missouri based company developing next generation diagnostics that leverage the power of RNA to better prevent, detect, and treat gastrointestinal disease.
+Mr. Merselis has more than forty years' experience in healthcare, including twenty-two years at Boehringer Mannheim Diagnostics (now Roche Diagnostics).
 Mr. Merselis has led a number of healthcare diagnostic start-ups.
-From 2002 to 2007, he served as President and CEO of HemoSense, Inc., a point-of-care diagnostics company providing patients and physicians with rapid test results to help manage the risk of stroke with the use of Warfarin or Coumadin.
-During this time he successfully took the company public (AMEX:HEM) followed two years later by its acquisition by Alere (now Abbott) (NYSE:ABT).
+From 2002 to 2007, he served as President and CEO of HemoSense, Inc., a point-of-care diagnostic company public (AMEX:HEM) followed two years later by its acquisition by Alere (now Abbott) (NYSE:ABT).
 His leadership at other start-ups has included: Nexus Dx (now Samsung), Alverix, Inc. (now Becton Dickenson), and Micronics, Inc. (now SONY).